SuriyaTasmimDisha/Eelevator-Planning/README.md

 ### Problem Statement

 There are around 0.3 million buildings and more than 1 thousand high-rise buildings in Dhaka city and many under construction.
 There are more than two hundred elevators are being attached every month to these buildings.
 The electrical energy used by the elevator of a building is around 4% of the overall consumption.
 Elevators move up and down with predetermined rules which is not time and energy-efficient.
 Also, conventional elevators don't provide any feature that can be beneficial for disabled users.
 AI planning offers an elegant approach to solve this problem.
-We have modeled a domain for the elevators of an educational institution that can find plans that moves the elevators to passengers' destinations, minimizes the total energy consumption, and provides a new feature dedicated to special users.
+We have modeled a domain for the elevators of an educational institution that can find plans to move the elevators to passengers' destinations, minimizes the total energy consumption, and provides a new feature dedicated to special users.

 ### Domain